Key Aspects of Website Localization

 Keyword Research improves SEO, helping optimize content for better rankings on search engines.
 It reveals high-demand, low-competition keywords to target and enhances user experience by helping to tailor content to meet user expectations and queries.
 This should attract the right audience to your website, increasing engagement and sales potential.

 Conduct Keyword Research by brainstorming to identify topics relevant to your niche.
 Consider your target audience’s needs and language.
-Use tools like Google Keyword Planner, Moz Keyword Explorer, or Ahrefs help generate keyword ideas and analyse metrics like search volume and competition.
+Use tools like Google Keyword Planner, Moz Keyword Explorer, or Ahrefs to help generate keyword ideas and analyse metrics like search volume and competition.

 Analyse your competitors.
 Study competitors’ keywords to identify gaps or opportunities.